pbrianmackey/Personal/CompilerDesign.md

 Uses the first component of the tokens (firstComponent,secondComponenent) to create a syntax tree in which interior nodes are operations and children are arguments.

 ##Semantic Analysis
 Uses the syntax tree and symbol table to check the source for semantic consistency with the language definition.
-Gathers type information.
+Gathers type information and does type checking.

-##Phases into passes

-In an implementation, several phases may be grouped together into a pass that procceses 1 file.